 The biggest anxiety felt by Cline’s characters, the fear that you never truly know who you are talking to, mostly applies to personal relationships as opposed to business relationships.
 If you never know for a fact what your loved one looks like, or if they are even the gender they claim to be, it can create some tension.
 But in business, looks are secondary to skills and experience.
 A virtual world like Second Life allows looks to take a back seat, especially if the company tries to regulate the image as IBM has.
 International business is easier to coordinate with virtual worlds and now workers do not have to travel from their homes in order to fulfill their obligations to the company.
 That means they can work and do all of this in their pajamas.

 So while “Ready Player One” may make for a great summer read, it is fiction.
 Second Life manages to create an extensive virtual world without the apocalyptic catastrophe mentioned in Cline’s novel.
-If Second Life continues on its current course, it will help smooth out many of the problems that come with running a business, especially if employees need to interact, but live in different areas.
+If Second Life continues on its current course, it will help smooth out many of the problems that come with running a business, especially if employees need to interact, but work from different IBM locations.